LOADING ...

 Bắt đầu làm bài nào

 Wanna hear something?
-You that Indians never ate
+You know that never ate

-clams. didn't have linguini!
+clams.
+They didn't linguini!
 And so what happened

-was that clams was to grow unmolested in the
+was that clams was allowed to grow in the

 coastal of America for millions of years.
 And

-got big, and I ain't talking about clams in
+they got big, and I ain't talking clams in

-general, I'm about each clam!
-I mean each one
+general, I'm talking about each clam!
+I mean one

 was a couple of million years old or older.
 So